4 Key Elements of a Great Intranet Homepage Design with Examples

 What probably didn’t come up is: [let’s read the news], [let’s answer polls], [let’s check out sales figures] etc.

 When I gave you a situation where you had to work in an unfamiliar and uncertain environment, your individual needs (THE BASICS) became a priority.
-Which usually includes safeguarding your own work and anything related to it.
+Which usually includes safeguarding your work and anything related to it.

 See, it’s all tied to the hierarchy of our digital needs.